-Arriving in Venice
+Arriving in Venice and Getting Around

-In Venice, you'll get around on foot, or by some form of boat: from the expensive gondolas to the small ferries (vaporetti) that constantly chug up and down the main canals.
+In Venice, you'll get around on foot or by some form of boat: from the expensive gondolas to the small ferries (vaporetti) that constantly chug up and down the main canals.
 Three-day passes for the vaporetti are a good deal; check for discounts for small children and for students.

 A word about strollers: in Venice, you are constantly walking up and down the steps of small bridges across the canals.
 A 3-year-old can probably get out of his stroller and walk over these bridges; if your child can't, consider using a backpack.
 If you do take a stroller, make sure it's ultra-light.